husa45/keyboard-logger-for-ethical-hacking/README.md

 # keyboard logger for ethical hacking

-## Warning : this tool is intended for educational purposes only , never use for malicious Intentions
+## Warning : this tool is intended for educational purposes only , never use for malicious Intentions <span style="color:blue">some *blue* text</span>.

 **This is a keylogger that is used to log all key strokes on the target , plus capturing everything  copied to the clipboard .**<br/>